jmontesv/jmontesv/README.md

 * 🌍  I'm based in España
 * ✉️  You can contact me at [javiermontes97@gmail.com](mailto:javiermontes97@gmail.com)
-* 🧠  I'm learning CSS y JAVASCRIPT
+* 🧠  I'm learning CSS & JAVASCRIPT

 ### Skills